How do I know if I need treatment?

 Dental treatment for Chipped teeth

-If you don’t feel pain and the splinter is small, you should decide if that tooth will be repaired, how and when.
+If you don’t feel pain and the fragment is small, you should decide if that tooth will be repaired, how and when.
 Depending on the size of the splinter, the dentist will smooth it or correct it cosmetically.

 Other options include coatings, crowns, and restorations.
 If restoration or artificial tooth splinters, it has to be replaced.